The relative class number one problem for function fields, II: Degree 7

 \section{Degree 7}

-For $d=7$, the complexity of the representation theory of $S_7$ and the presence of additional transitive subgroups (notably $\PSL(2,7)$) together make it quite difficult to execute the paradigm of Remark~\ref{R:basic paradigm}.
-Instead, we make a detailed analysis of polarizations.
+For $d=7$, the complexity of the representation theory of $S_7$ and the presence of additional transitive subgroups (notably $\PSL(2,7)$) together make it quite difficult to follow the paradigm of Remark~\ref{R:basic paradigm}.
+Instead, we make a detailed analysis of polarizations in the style of \cite{howe2021}.

 \begin{lemma} If $d=7$, then $C' \to C$ is Galois and cyclic. \end{lemma} \begin{proof} By Theorem~\ref{T:purely geometric bounds}, we have $g=2$.
 From Table~\ref{table:weil polynomials}, we may read off the Weil polynomials of $C$ and $A$: they are $P_1$ and $P_1P_2$ for